dfournie471/tableau-challenge/README.md

 <br><br>

 ### Notes
-The twbx file was too large to push to github the citi story was designed on a 27' 1440p monitor
+The twbx file was too large to push to github <br>
+the citi story was designed on a 27' 1440p monitor